 The instructor doesn't try to stop me from recording it.
 "It doesn't matter, Telra.
 Everyone you know thinks the government deserves obedience.
 Even if they didn't, they couldn't possibly succeed where you failed.
 Nor are they brave enough to try."

 I clench my teeth.
 The instructor is right.
 It's all over.
 I failed my one chance.
 My whole life, I thought I was powerful.
 I thought my determination and talent would allow me to do anything I put my mind to.
-And things were looking so good when I made four like-minded friends and got my weapons.
+And things were looking so good when I made four like-minded friends and got my weapons and was about to meet four more.
 But I didn't do an ounce of damage to the government.
 I didn't even kill Ashley.
 Literally all I did was get other like-minded people killed.
 I really couldn't have failed harder.
+And leaving Brev behind just made it worse.
+Now I can't even die die proud that I took a stand.
 Fuck this... so much...
 I'm even crying.